awwea/daofinance/README.md

 Join the discussion on:
 * Telegram:
 * Whatsapp:
+* Discord:

 ---

 ## Introduction

 #### Traditional financial institution [Bank]
 Banks and financial institutions are some of the most centralized organizations in the world.
 A small group controls them, and their activities are often opaque.
 This centralization can make these firms susceptible to corruption, fraud, and mismanagement.
 Trust remains the most valued aspect of banking among consumers worldwide, according to Statista.

-Hence, if banks wish to remain in their customers’ good graces, they must offer more than just great rates and products.
+Hence, if banks wish to remain in their customers good graces, they must offer more than just great rates and products.
 They need to rebuild the trust.
 Top accounting firm Ernst and Young released survey results highlighting the sweeping banking landscape changes in recent years.
 Consumers, for one, now place fintech on top of their 'most trusted financial services brand' list at 33%, with banks lagging far behind at 12%.
 Fintech is a broad category that includes any technology used to provide financial services, from mobile banking apps to online lending platforms.
 Banks have been slow to adopt new technologies, but the COVID-19 pandemic forced them to speed up their digital transformation to remain competitive.
 Technically, FinTech and banks need not be mutually exclusive.
 In fact, many banks are now turning to fintech solutions to address various problems.
 One such option is DAO, which benefits both the banks and their customers.

 #### Decentralized autonomous organizations (DAOs)
 Decentralized autonomous organizations, or DAOs, are digital organizations powered by decentralized technologies that operate without the need for a central authority.
 DAOs are built on distributed ledger technologies (DLTs) such as blockchain technology and are designed to be transQueen, secure and efficient.
 They offer a new way of organizing business and governance models that could potentially disrupt traditional organizations.
 DAOs can help banks address common problems and streamline internal workflows by moving to a blockchain-based architecture.
 Since DAOs embody the characteristics of blockchain-based technology such as decentralization, transparency and security, they could assist in addressing the said issues.